dangbert/DeepLearningPython35/experiments/GrammarTree/README.md

 Then trained net1, while modifying its cost function to simulate its grammar layers outputs being fed into the tmpNet (in reality feeding its outputs from layer 1).

-Results:
+### Results:

-The accuracy of net1 as it was trained immediately dropped to 18 percent and oscillated between there and ~10% over 25 epochs (tending towards ~10%)
+The accuracy of net1 as it was trained immediately dropped to 18 percent and oscillated between there and ~10% over 25 epochs (tending towards ~10%).
+I repeated the experiment twice and had the same outcome...

 But this error at the start of training may have been an influence.